 High school student

-The Jewish Federation of Greater Philadelphia awards need-based scholarships to campers between the ages of 5 and 19 years old.
+The Jewish Federation of Greater Philadelphia awards need-based scholarships to campers between the ages of 5-19.
 Campers must live in one of five counties: Bucks, Chester, Delaware, Montgomery, or Philadelphia.
 Campers must identify as Jewish.
 Families apply directly through the JFGP website.